 - Place your Christmas tree in a stable stand, and attach the tree securely to a window or wall with something like fish line.
 We have known others who have hung their tree from the ceiling!
 To keep pets away from the tree, it may help to use a Scat Mat.
 Even though you take precautions, make sure your ferret is always supervised when in a room with a tree.

-- Tree needles can be toxic and cause mouth and stomach irritation.
+- Tree needles can be toxic and cause oral and gastric irritation.
 Even needles and the wire of artificial trees could pose a problem.
 Be sure your ferret is not chewing on branches or eating fallen needles.

 - Tinsel's shininess is attractive to pets.
-When eaten, it can cause blockages, which often require surgery to remove.
+When eaten, it can cause blockages, which may require surgery to remove.
 This year, think about leaving it off the tree all together.

 - Place ornaments that are shiny, or could be swallowed or broken high up on your tree.
 Larger, less intriguing ornaments can go near the bottom.
 Sharp ornament hooks can also become imbedded in your pet's mouth, esophagus, or paws.

 - Decorating trees with food is asking for problems.
 Candy canes and gingerbread people can be as enticing to your pet as they are to children.
 We know of one diabetic dog who ran into some difficulties regulating her disease because she was stealing candy canes off of the tree; ferrets may try this, too.
-Popcorn, raisin, or cranberry garlands are beautiful, but can cause an obstruction when eaten, requiring surgery.
+Popcorn, raisin, or cranberry garlands are beautiful, but can cause an obstruction when eaten and raisins may even be toxic to ferrets.

 - Tree preservatives are often sugar-based (and inviting to pets) and because the water stands so long, the water in the tree stand often harbors potentially harmful bacteria.
 Fertilizers, insecticides, or flame retardants that were used on the tree may also get into the water.
 Cover the stand with a tree skirt or use other means to prevent access to the water.

 Some ferrets love visitors and behave very well.
 Others may be fearful or aggressive.
 If your pet tends to be fearful around strangers or in crowds, make sure he has a quiet room, away from the commotion, with water, food, and a litter box available.
 This will help timid ferrets be more comfortable.
-When inviting visitors, make sure they know you have a pet.
-If these people have allergies, you could help them by using a product such as
+When inviting visitors, make sure they know you have a pet, as some people may have allergies to pet dander.

 Pet Gifts and Treats